Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Compressed Distributed Online Primal--Dual Algorithm with One-Point Bandit Feedback

 \subsection{Algorithm Description}

 To achieve reduced network cumulative constraint violation, \cite{Yi2024} proposes a distributed online primal--dual algorithm for distributed online convex optimization with time-varying constraints.
-In that algorithm, each agent receives full-information feedback for its local loss and constraint functions, that is, the subgradients $\nabla {f_{i,t}}({x_{i,t}})$ and $\nabla {g_{i,t}}({x_{i,t}})$ can be directly accessed by agent~$i$ at each iteration $t$.
+In that algorithm, the gradients $\nabla {f_{i,t}}({x_{i,t}})$ and $\nabla {g_{i,t}}({x_{i,t}})$ can be directly accessed by agent~$i$ at each iteration~$t$.
 In contrast, we consider the bandit feedback setting where each agent only receives one-point bandit feedback for its local loss and constraint functions.
-As a result, the algorithm proposed in \cite{Yi2024} is not directly applicable in the bandit feedback setting.
-Inspired by the one-point gradient estimator proposed in \cite{Flaxman2005}, we estimate the subgradients by
+Inspired by the one-point gradient estimator proposed in \cite{Flaxman2005}, we estimate the gradients by

 where $p$ is the dimension of ${x_{i,t}}$, ${\delta _t} \in ( {0,r( \mathbb{X} ){\xi _t}} ]$ is an exploration parameter, ${r( \mathbb{X} )}$ is a known positive constant given in Assumption~1, ${\xi _t} \in ( {0,1} )$ is a shrinkage coefficient, and ${u_{i,t}} \in {\mathbb{S}^p}$ is a uniformly distributed random perturbation vector.
 Note that $\hat {\nabla}_1 {f_{i,t}}( {{x_{i,t}}} )$ and $\hat {\nabla}_1 {{g_{i,t}}( {{x_{i,t}}} )}$ are defined over the contracted set $( {1 - {\xi _t}} )\mathbb{X}$ rather than $\mathbb{X}$.
 This contraction ensures that the perturbed point ${{x_{i,t}} + {\delta _t}{u_{i,t}}}$ remains within $\mathbb{X}$.